sinhrks/daskperiment/docs/source/quickstart.rst

    ...
 [INFO] Finished Experiment (trial id=9)
    1.7552163303435249

-Another trial with the same seed doesn't show the warning, because the result is unchanged.
+Another trial with the same seed doesn't issue the warning, because the result is unchanged.

 .. code-block:: python